How long do bonbons last?

 What chocolate is vegan?

-Cacao is naturally vegan and gluten free!
+Cacao is naturally vegan and gluten-free!
 Our chocolate bars 62% and above are free of dairy & animal products.
-Vegan bonbons are available as an option in our bonbon boxes as well but these are limited options.
-Only a few items we carry have gluten in them, our hazelnut praline and anything with crisp pearls in it, currently our Lunar Landing bark.
-Chocolatá's Hot Cocoa & Sipping Chocolate mixes are vegan & gluten-free, and is easily prepared with alternative dairy-free milk & creams if preferred.
+Vegan bonbons are available as an option in our bonbon boxes as well, these are limited options.
+All of our products are currently gluten-free.
+Chocolatá's Hot Cocoa & Sipping Chocolate mixes are vegan & gluten-free, and are easily prepared with alternative dairy-free milk & creams if preferred.
+Our favorite ways to enjoy the mixes are; the sipping chocolate made with spring water and the hot cocoa mix made with creamy oatmilk.
+Both of these make a delicious dairy-free hot drink.

 What is the difference between fine chocolate & commercial chocolate?